jkirk/ansible-role-template/README.md

 The hostname of the template VM needs to be `template-debian-stretch`.

-After that the template VM is cloned and Ansible should handle the configuration.
+After that the template VM is cloned Ansible will handle the configuration.

 To use this role you need a working DNS-Server where FQDN of the final server is configured.